Day One (My FAQ's)treatacne

 Dan's Regimen works for me and Accutane works for some people in my family.

 Since my first job at 16 years of age, my doctors and dermatologists have gotten quite a generous amount of my paychecks.
-My acne was always treated with something, so I have been paying for it as long as I can remember.
+My acne was always treated with something, so I have been paying for it as long as I can remember, even as far back as my first job.
 However, I no longer go to my doctor or dermatologist for my acne anymore.
 I can not stand the risks and side effects, not to mention they will always try to put me on something insanely expensive.

-I was able to somewhat trick them into admitting that not only are these medications not long lasting, but that there IS a link to what we DO and EAT that obviously effects our overall health, including the state of our skin which may or may not develop acne.
+I was able to get my doctors and dermatologists to admit that these medications not only NOT long lasting, but that there IS a link to what we DO and EAT that obviously effects our overall health, including the state of our skin which MAY or MAY NOT develop acne.
 During my last acne visit to my doctor he had told me, rather strictly mind you, that I can never get rid of my acne... that I will always have it no matter what I do.
 He was 100 percent wrong.

 Are you quitting topical washes/medications then?